Short Intro

 Question 2

-Point W has x-coordinate equal to −5.
-Predict coordinates of H on line parallel to y-axis.
+Point W has x-coordinate equal to – 5.
+Can you predict the coordinates of point H which is on the line through W parallel to the y-axis?
+Which quadrants can H lie in?

 Solution